trychlos/pwix-tabular/README.md

     Whether to display an 'Information' button on the right, defaulting to `true`

-All parameters can be provided as values, or as functions.
+All parameters can be provided as values, or as async functions.
 The provided function will be called with the row object, and must return the desired value.

 Please note that buttons are managed inside of autorun functions.
 So the package will be reactive to the changes if you provide here reactive data sources.